frc3512/Robot-2019/README.md

 * wpiformat (optional)
   * https://github.com/wpilibsuite/styleguide/blob/master/wpiformat/README.rst

-## Build
+## Build options

+### Build everything

+* `./gradlew build`

+This runs a roboRIO and desktop build and runs the unit tests.
+Message parsers for the publish-subscribe framework will be automatically generated in `build/generated`. `build/generated/include` is specified as an include path in the Makefile, so `#include` directives can start from that directory.

+This may take a while, so more specific builds (see below) are recommended instead.

+### Build (athena)

-* `./gradlew-build-athena.sh`
+* `./gradlew buildAthena`

 This runs a roboRIO build.
-Message parsers for the publish-subscribe framework will be automatically generated in `build/generated`. `build/generated/include` is specified as an include path in the Makefile, so `#include` directives can start from that directory.

-## Test

-* `./gradlew-test.sh`

-This runs a desktop build and executes all the unit tests in `src/test`.

-## Deploy
+### Deploy

 * `./gradlew deploy`

 This runs a roboRIO build if needed, copies the resulting binary to a roboRIO at 10.35.12.2, and restarts it.

+### Test

+* `./gradlew test`

+This runs a release build of the robot code's unit tests from `src/test`.
+They are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

+### Simulation GUI

+* `./gradlew simulate`

+This runs a debug build of the robot code in the simulation GUI.

+* `./buildscripts/simulate.sh`

+This runs a debug build of the robot code in the simulation GUI, but the console output is printed to the shell instead of squelched.

-## Documentation
+### Documentation

-* `./gradlew-docs.sh`
+* `./gradlew doxygen`

-Doxygen 1.8.15 needs to be installed.
-The HTML documentation will be generated in `build/docs/html` with an index.html page as the root.
+The source code and algorithms documentation is located in the [docs](docs) folder.
+This command generates HTML documentation for the robot code from in-source Doxygen comments.
+The results are placed in a `docs/html` folder with an `index.html` page as the root.

 ## Game